architecture-first/boa-showcase/docs/programming/Overview.md

 This will aid the Blue/Green deployment where a new generation and old generation can run together for a period of time.
 Rollbacks become much easier with this strategy.

-Correspondingly, the 1.0.1. code should not break with a new parameter that it does not recognise.
+Correspondingly, the 1.0.1. code should not break with a new parameter that it does not recognize.
-The code should merely log a warning that a field is not supported or ignore it altogether.
+The code should log a warning that a field is not supported or ignore it altogether.

 Based on requirements and the project strategy, the Actor that does not understand a command can also put the message in a To-Do list or Queue for another Actor who understands the message to pick up and process.
 This is considered the Escalate Request technique.